The Debugger Object

 If this property is present and true, the script must be the innermost

-script covering the given source location; scripts of enclosing code are
+script overlapping the target source range; scripts of enclosing code are

 omitted.